Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #50

 You have a project in Azure DevOps that uses an Azure Boards board and stores code in a GitHub repository.
-The repository contains a ¬le named README.md.
+The repository contains a file named README.md.

 You need to ensure that README.md includes the status of the work items on the board.
 The solution must minimize administrative effort.

-What should you do ¬rst?
+What should you do first?

 A. Create a GitHub personal access token (PAT).